Decision

 Summary of the decision

-Based on the relevant information and evidence we reviewed in carrying out the stability check, our judgement is that Hightown meets our viability requirements and has the financial capacity to deal with a reasonable range of adverse scenarios, but needs to manage material risks to ensure continued compliance.
-We have therefore issued a V2 for Hightown.
+Based on the relevant information and evidence we reviewed in carrying out the stability check, our judgement is that Hightown meets our viability requirements and has the financial capacity to deal with a reasonable range of adverse scenarios.
+However, it needs to manage material risks to ensure continued compliance.
+We have therefore concluded the landlord’s grade is unchanged and issue a V2 grade for Hightown.

-This regulatory judgement also confirms that, as part of the stability check, we verified that the information contained in Hightown’s regulatory returns did not appear inconsistent with its existing published governance grade.
+In confirming Hightown’s governance grade as part of the stability check, our work was limited to verifying that the information contained in Hightown’s regulatory returns did not appear inconsistent with its existing published governance grade.

 Background to the judgement